tracktwo/xcomsave/USAGE.md

 **Note**:
 1. XCOM:EW savegame files have no extension.
 2. DO NOT use MS notepad on an international installation.
-File encoding is utf-8 and MS notepad might have a probelm with that.
+File encoding is utf-8 and MS notepad might have a problem with that.
 3. Currently only geoscape saves can be edited.